What Is SaaS? A Beginner-Friendly Guide to Software as a Service

-How does SaaS work in the real world?
+How Does SaaS Work in the Real World?

-- No installation
+- No installation required

 - Works on any device

-- Always updated
+- Always up to date

 - Support is included